Berkeley, California: 1990s and 2000s

-In 1995, California's Costa–Hawkins Rental Housing Act ended vacancy control, allowing rents to increase when a tenant moved out.
+In 1995, California's Costa–Hawkins Act ended vacancy control, allowing rents to increase when a tenant moved out.
 Despite a slow down in 2005–2007, median home prices and rents remain dramatically higher than the rest of the nation, fueled by spillover from the San Francisco housing shortage and population growth.

 South and West Berkeley underwent gentrification, with some historically Black neighborhoods such as the Adeline Corridor seeing a 50% decline in Black / African American population from 1990 to 2010.
-In the 1990s, Public Television's Frontline documentary series featured race relations at Berkeley's only public high school, Berkeley High School.
+In the 1990s, public television's Frontline documentary series featured race relations at Berkeley's only public high school, Berkeley High School.

 With an economy dominated by the University of California and a high-demand housing market, Berkeley was relatively unaffected by the Great Recession.
 State budget cuts caused the university to increase the number of out-of-state and international students, with international enrollment, mostly from Asia, rising from 2,785 in 2007 to 5,951 in 2016.
 Since then, more international restaurants have opened downtown and on Telegraph Avenue, including East Asian chains such as Ippudo and Daiso.

 A wave of downtown apartment construction began in 1998.

 In 2006, the Berkeley Oak Grove Protest began protesting construction of a new sports center annex to Memorial Stadium at the expense of a grove of oak trees on the UC campus.
 The protest ended in September 2008 after a lengthy court process.

 In 2007–2008, Berkeley received media attention due to demonstrations against a Marine Corps recruiting office in downtown Berkeley and a series of controversial motions by Berkeley's city council regarding opposition to Marine recruiting.
 (See Berkeley Marine Corps Recruiting Center controversy.)

 2010s and 2020s

 During the fall of 2010, the Berkeley Student Food Collective opened after many protests on the UC Berkeley campus due to the proposed opening of the fast food chain Panda Express.
 Students and community members worked together to open a collectively run grocery store right off of the UC Berkeley campus, where the community can buy local, seasonal, humane, and organic foods.
 The Berkeley Student Food Collective still operates at 2440 Bancroft Way.

-On September 18, 2012, Berkeley became what may be the first city in the U.S. to officially proclaim a day recognizing bisexuals September 23, which is known as Celebrate Bisexuality Day.
+On September 18, 2012, Berkeley became what may be the first city in the U.S. to officially proclaim a day recognizing bisexuals: September 23, which is known as Celebrate Bisexuality Day.

 On September 2, 2014, the city council approved a measure to provide free medical marijuana to low-income patients.

 The Measure D soda tax was approved by Berkeley voters on November 4, 2014, the first such tax in the United States.